 - Kitchen shears.
 Useful for trimming everything from fat from meat to the tips of green beans or snow peas.

 MIXING AND LIFTING

 - Wooden spoons.
-They’re cheap, so get several.
+They’re both versatile and inexpensive, so get several.

 - Slotted spoon.
 Stainless steel, wood or plastic, for stirring and dipping into hot and cold liquids.

 - Ladle.
 For serving soups and stews.
-A standard size ladle holds ½ cup, for easy portion measuring.
+A standard size ladle holds ½ cup or 1 cup, for easy portion measuring.

 - Spatula.
 Get a non-metal one that won’t damage your nonstick cookware.

 - Rubber scraper spatula.
 For getting out that last little bit.
 Silicon ones can be used for hot stuff.